Movement of Tsunamis

-Tsunami maybe preceded by a rapid fall in sea level as the ocean retreats exposing fish and rocks on the sea bottom.
-A roar like an oncoming train maybe heard as a tsunami rushes toward the shore.
+A tsunami may be preceded by a rapid fall in sea level as the ocean retreats exposing fish and rocks on the sea bottom.
+A roar like an oncoming train may be heard as a tsunami rushes toward the shore.

 - After an earthquake is felt, move quickly inland and to higher ground.

-- Tsunami from a local earthquake can strike in minutes, and before a tsunami warning is announced.
+- A tsunami from a local earthquake can strike in minutes, and before a tsunami warning is announced.

-- Tsunami from distant location can take up to 24 hours to cross an ocean basin.
+- A tsunami from distant locations can take up to 24 hours to cross an ocean basin.

 - Tsunami warnings will be announced advising coastal evacuation to safe shelters.

 - Learn to recognize natures’ warnings.

 - Heed official tsunami warnings.

 - Stay away from rivers and streams.

 - If you see a tsunami, you may not be able to outrun it.